wasche/node-easy-auth/README.md

 , passPrompt  : 'Password: '
-, store       : null    // valid stores are: null, 'env', 'file' , storeName   : null    // defaults to script name ``process.argv[1]`` for env, and ``~/tmp/{process.argv[1]}.auth`` for file , storeFormat : '%u:%p' // user %u for username, and %p for pass , encrypt     : 'md5'   // valid values are: null (for plaintext), 'md5', 'base64'
+, store       : null    // valid stores are: null, 'env', 'file' , storeName   : null    // defaults to script name ``process.argv[1]`` for env, and ``~/tmp/{process.argv[1]}.auth`` for file , storeFormat : '%u:%p' // use %u for username, and %p for pass , encrypt     : 'md5'   // valid values are: null (for plaintext), 'md5', 'base64'
 , skipUser    : false   // don't prompt for user, override storeFormat if you don't want blank username included }